-- Approaches to streamline and organize alternative text process
+- Explain several approaches to streamline and organize alternative text processes

-- Collaborating with Campus partners to increase general acessibility
+- Collaborating with Campus partners to increase general accessibility

 Kristen Dabney (they/them) graduated from Grinnell College with a degree in Physics, and later from University of Connecticut with a Postsecondary Disability Services Certification since the Physics degree wasn't saying "I'm interested in accessibility" loud enough.
 They currently works as an Assistive Technology Administrator at Harvard Extension School after working at several smaller Colleges.